The Pinch Of Divorce

 When we are young kids, every action our parents take has a profound impact on our lives and livelihood for the future.
 When I was six years old some thirty years ago now when I was coming of age my father of British descent sent a letter to my mother informing her that he intended to divorce our mother via a letter and that we would not be seeing him any longer.

 This would be a devastating blow to any child let alone four siblings with a single mother who had to now fend for themselves.
 Growing up was really tough seeing my struggle through hardships to put on our table.
 As I grew older trusting in relationships became hard as this trauma was a scar that is not easy to get over when it is such a hard and painful journey upward.
-It was a challenge even just to study given the housing constraints and noise from the neighbourhood.
+It was a challenge even just to study given the housing constraints and noise from the neighborhood.

 Luckily, I strived for something and was always a big dreamer and even in the darkest of days music, dance and my good looks and charm kept me active socially.
 It is very difficult however to be brought up with financial difficulties and hardship and trying to be cool with your friends thus we develop a defence mechanism and close our emotions deep so that we are protected from the pain that we really truly feel.